SacredSpud/PicoCalcGames/README.md

 + BioRhythm - Debunked pseudoscience to plan your life around!
 + Oblique - Brian Eno's Oblique Strategies.
 + PicoFile - A simple database.

+All of these programs are designed to work with the basic RP2040 microcontroller.
+Without modification they may run too fast on the RP2350.